-A Division employee will remove one of the cougar's teeth at the time of permanent tagging.
-This tooth helps biologists determine the cougar's age.
-If possible, please use a stick or other object to prop open the cougar's mouth so the tooth may be easily removed.
-The Division also requires the GPS coordinates from the cougar's harvest location.
+A Division employee will remove two of the cougar's smaller teeth at the time of permanent tagging.
+These teeth help biologists determine the cougar's age.
+If possible, please use a stick or other object to prop open the cougar's mouth so the teeth may be easily removed.

+The Division also requires the cougar's exact harvest location.
+GPS coordinates are preferred.